Ticks and Pets: How to Spot, Remove and Avoid Them Altogether

 Ticks are attracted to motion, warm temperatures and the carbon dioxide that your pet exhales.
 Ticks cannot jump or fly, so they climb onto objects like fences or vegetation.
-They wait there for a human or animal to walk by so they can drop onto an unwitting host and hitch a ride.
-Ticks can carry different pathogens, depending on the area of the country in which you live.
+They wait there for a human or animal to walk by so they can cling onto an unwitting host and hitch a ride.
+Ticks can carry different pathogens (disease-causing microbes), depending on the area of the country in which you live.
 Ask your veterinarian which ticks are prevalent in your area so you can be on the lookout.

-Once ticks find a host, they take a bite — though most tick bites are painless, and your pet probably won’t even feel it.
+Once ticks find a host, they take a bite — though your pet probably won’t even feel it.
 The bite can transfer pathogens to a pet, which can lead to disease, or the bite site can become infected.
 If this happens, your veterinarian will often treat the infection with oral antibiotics.
 Topical antibiotics aren’t enough, as the infection could have already spread through your pet’s body, making it much harder to treat.

 One of the best ways to deal with ticks is to avoid them in the first place.
 Don’t take walks in the woods during prime season.
 Keep the grass, trees and bushes in your yard trimmed, and clear away any brush where ticks might like to hide.

 Speak to your veterinarian about which of the available preventive products are best suited to your geographic area and the age of your pet.
 These products help kill ticks, but be sure you check with your veterinarian before using them.
 Some products should only be used on adult dogs or cats.
 The new generation of preventive products is highly effective at tackling ticks, but only use them as directed, and talk to your vet before combining products.
 Insecticide sprays intended for use on clothing and/or humans should never be used on pets.